vifreefly/procsd/README.md

 > If your application use multiple domains/subdomains, add all of them separated with space: `server_name: my-domain.com us.my-domain.com uk.my-domain.com`

-> It's required to provide `PORT` number environment variable in `procsd.yml`.
-Provided port number will be used to proxy requests from Nginx to application server.

 ```yml
 app: sample_app
 processes: